The Campaign for Inclusive Care is resetting the conversation to include caregivers in their Veterans’ care from day

 A Solutions Team of VA providers and healthcare professionals has developed system-level and practice-based solutions for Inclusive Care.

 Based on research and provider input, we built the online Academy for Inclusive Care featuring training videos, educational materials and expert-created resources.
 The videos will available for viewing January 31, via TRAIN.
 As part of our ongoing quality improvement initiative, we will be focusing on impact in three VISNs – VISN 10, VISN 17, and VISN 20.

-The Campaign for Inclusive Care will be formally launched at 12 VA VISNs by the end of 2020, reaching at least 1,100 providers and nearly 450,000 caregivers.
+The Campaign for Inclusive Care will be formally launched at 12 VA VISNs by the end of 2020, projected to reach at least 1,100 providers and nearly 450,000 caregivers.

 The Campaign for Inclusive Care will continue to build new resources for providers and explore opportunities to expand to other health systems and educational institutions.